by Sarah Bass

 Social rest is meaningfully and authentically interacting with another person, where you leave the interaction feeling revived.
 This type of rest can include direct interactions, indirect interactions, or solitude.

-- Indirect interactions include more passively engaged socialization are shorter in duration.
+- Indirect interactions include more passively engaged socialization is shorter in duration.
 Indirect interaction may include going on a walk or gardening where you can wave to your neighbors or exchange brief pleasantries.

 - Solitude can also be recharging.
 Scheduling and embracing brief and undisturbed alone time may feel reenergizing as well.